Yixf-Self/CMLinux/README.md

 # Need Your Help
 1. You may fork it and create your Linux as your favor.
-2. Any Problems and questions, **create an issue**, and we may discuss it and solve it.
+2. Any Problems and questions, **please create an issue**, and we may discuss it and solve it.

 # Requirements for Partcipators
 >